MrFuFuFu/mrfufufu.github.io/_posts/2017-09-05-AutoLayout_for_a_Calculator.markdown

 ## Auto Layout for a Calculator

 Today, I will implement this kind of user interface which showed on below.
-It is a Calculator, I will focus on how to make constraints for this UI, instaed of how to Calculator.
+It is a Calculator, I will focus on how to make constraints for this UI, instead of how to calculate.
 I will show this code sample at the end of this article.

 ![blog_autolayout_calculator](/img/article/autolayout/blog_autolayout_calculator.png)

 ### Step 1 Put all needed buttons into Storyboard

-Just put all of this buttons and a lable into storyboard.
+Just put all of this buttons and a label into storyboard.

 <img src="/img/article/autolayout/blog_autolayout_step1.png" width="300" height="334"/>

 ### Step 2 Enbed In to Stack View

+There is a great video to talk about why we should use the Stack View:[Mysteries of Auto Layout, Part 1](https://developer.apple.com/videos/play/wwdc2015/218/).

 * 4 buttons as a line and choose them, then click `Editor --> Enbed In --> Stack View`(or you can just click right bottom's `Embed In Stack View`).
 * Click the `Show the Attributes inspector` and selecte `Distribution's` value to `Fill Equally` and `Spacing: 10`.